Do you know what a faker or catfish is?

 Did a super hot girl just randomly message you? if yes: FAKER.

-They have tons of guys trying to get with them all the time.. so as the saying goes, if something seems to good to be true, it probably is.
+As the saying goes, if something seems too good to be true, it probably is.

 REPORT THE FAKER TO US! –> https://ourbellalife.com/report/